Educational Goals of the Program

 The Boston University Orthopaedic Surgery Residency Program has a formal resident education committee to address educational issues.
 One resident from each year of the program sits on the committee.

 Residents participate in the entire process of patient care from initial visit to final discharge and are involved in the decision making process under appropriate faculty supervision.

 Residents have access, twenty-four hours a day, to an extensive library collection of books, journals, videos, and other educational tools.
 Computer access for Medline searches and computerized resources is available.
 A bioskills laboratory is available at all times.
 This space is used for technical skills teaching on dry and wet preparations, and allows teaching of arthroscopic technique.
-A close relationship with the anatomy department allows interested residents to perform anatomic research using the medical school cadavers.

 A research committee helps residents with the design and implementation of their research projects.
 Completion of a research project, either clinical or basic science, is a requirement for graduation from the program.